Ha0Tang/AttentionGAN/AttentionGAN-v1-multi/README.md

 ```bash
 $ bash download_pretrained.sh stargan_rafd_256
 ```
-Thus use the original [StarGAN](https://github.com/yunjey/stargan) code to generated results.
+Then use the original [StarGAN](https://github.com/yunjey/stargan) code to generated results.

 ## Citation
 If you use this code for your research, please cite our papers.